hmemcpy/hmemcpy.com/source/_posts/2014-10-21-my-top-3-favorite-windows-productivity-tools.md

 {% asset_img rapidee.png "Rapid Environment Editor" %}

-### #2 &ndash; Everything
+### Everything

 <div class="nuget-badge">
   <code>C:\&gt; choco install Everything</code>
 </div>

-Imagine a list view, with a search box at the top, and nothing else, which finds **any file** in your computer **immediately** &ndash; you have just imagined [Everything](http://www.voidtools.com/).
+Imagine a list view, with a search box at the top, and nothing else, which finds **any file** in your computer **immediately** - you have just imagined [Everything](http://www.voidtools.com/).
 This lightweight search engine indexes your entire hard drive(s) in _seconds_ after installing, letting you then find any file, anywhere!
 My preference is to bind the shortcut for a New Window to **Ctrl-Shift-Z**, so I can pop open Everything everywhere with this single chord.
-Set it under Tools &ndash; Options &ndash; Keyboard.
+Set it under Tools - Options - Keyboard.

 {% asset_img everything.png "Everything" %}

-### #3 &ndash; Ditto
+### Ditto

 <div class="nuget-badge">
   <code>C:\&gt; choco install ditto</code>
 </div>

 [Ditto](http://ditto-cp.sourceforge.net/) is a clipboard manager for Windows.
-If you ever used ReSharper's [Clipboard Manager](https://www.jetbrains.com/resharper/webhelp/Coding_Assistance__Multiple_Entries_Clipboard.html) you will appreciate this little tool &ndash; it remembers every single **Ctrl-C** you've ever done, allowing you to paste back any item at any time!
+If you ever used ReSharper's [Clipboard Manager](https://www.jetbrains.com/resharper/webhelp/Coding_Assistance__Multiple_Entries_Clipboard.html) you will appreciate this little tool - it remembers every single **Ctrl-C** you've ever done, allowing you to paste back any item at any time!
 The default shortcut for Ditto is **Ctrl-\`**, and it is packed with features, such as searching, exporting and removing entries, with full unicode support and ability to sync clipboards between machines.
 What's more, it supports *smart paste*, allowing you to paste entries in places such as the Windows Command Prompt, which will only support proper [copying and pasting only in Windows 10](http://www.hanselman.com/blog/Windows10GetsAFreshCommandPromptAndLotsOfHotkeys.aspx).

 {% asset_img ditto.png "Ditto" %}